 - James Babanikos, UF College of Journalism and Communications: How to Effectively Communicate to a Camera (pdf)

-- Jennifer Smith, Director of the Office of Teaching Excellence (University of Florida): The Secret to Great Video (pdf)
+- Jennifer Smith, Director of the Center for Teaching Excellence (University of Florida): The Secret to Great Video (pdf)

 - Dave Carlson, UF College of Journalism and Communications: Preparing your Online Lectures (pdf)